crow50/ernest-portfolio-website/README.md

 To test locally with docker, run the following in your terminal after installing docker into your system:

 1. `docker image build -t resume-template .`
-2. `docker run --rm --name resume-template -v "$PWD":/home/app --network host resume-template`
+2. `docker run --rm --name resume-template --network host resume-template`

 ### Customizing